csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 - [ ] Libraries, Packages, Development Kits, etc. to be used in the proposed implementation languages(s) :wrench:

 - [ ] Additional Software/Equipment Needed :computer::joystick::iphone:

+- [ ] Alternative Solutions and Rationale 🔍

 - [ ] Personal Motivation :cake:
     *Describes how this project will further the student’s knowledge in the field.*